littlejo/killerkoda-labs/aya-first-programme/step3/text.md

 ```plain
 [INFO  aya_test] tracepoint sys_enter_execve called
 ```
-* Which binaries are launched ?
+* Which binaries are being launched? eBPF can help you find them.